-Students are admitted to the Biological Sciences Graduate Program, but choose a concentration area that reflects their research interests.
-BISI has four concentration areas: BEES, CBBG, MOCB, and PSYS, each of which has its own independent admissions committee; final offers are determined by the BISI Executive Committee.
+Once students are admitted to the Biological Sciences Graduate Program, and choose a concentration area that reflects their research interests.
+Each Concentration Area has its own independent admissions committee; final offers of admission are determined by the BISI Executive Committee.